cyanreg/avtransport/draft-qproto-spec.md

 | b(16)               | `stream_id`       |             | Indicates the stream ID for the metadata.
 May be 0xffff, in which case, it applies to all streams. |
 | u(32)               | `metadata_len`    |             | Indicates the metadata length in bytes.                                                            |
 | b(`metadata_len`*8) | `ebml_metadata`   |             | The actual metadata.
 EBML, as described in IETF RFC 8794.                                          |

+Metadata CAN be added or replaced by subsequent packets with the same `stream_id`.
+Senders MUST ensure that the MTU is not exceeded by splitting the metadata up.

 ICC profile packets
 -------------------